 What can you serve with stir fry?

 I like to keep things simple when serving stir fried beef.
-A little steamed rice or Egg Fried Rice are delicious accompaniments to this dish of stir fried beef.
+A little steamed rice or our Easy Egg Fried Rice are delicious accompaniments to this dish of stir fried beef.

 However, noodles also work a treat with this dish.
 Cook the noodles in boiling water as per the packet instructions.
 Drain, then you can either stir fry the noodles in a little sesame oil with a handful of beansprouts and serve on the side.